brendt/stitcher.io/src/content/blog/2017-05-17-php-generics-and-why-we-need-them.md

 In today's blog post we'll explore some common problems with arrays in PHP.
 All the problems and issues listed could be solved with a pending RFC which adds generics to PHP.
-We won't explore in too much detail what generics are.
-But at the end of this read you should have a good idea as to why they are useful, and why we really want them in PHP.
+We won't explore in too much detail what generics are, but at the end of this read, you should have a good idea as to why they are useful, and why we really want them in PHP.
 So without further ado, lets dive into the subject.

 {{ ad:carbon }}